genesiscommunitysuccess/custom-elements-lsp/packages/core/custom-elements-lsp/README.md

         "designSystemPrefix": "configure this to handle a library of components with a prefix", "parser": {
           "timeout": 2000,
-          "src: "configure this to define the source code to parse", "dependencies": [
+          "src": "configure this to define the source code to parse", "dependencies": [
             "configure these globs to find manifest files from your dependencies", "and use the ! pattern to ignore manifests"